Disability Is Intertwined With Incarceration, But This Grant Is Helping to Untangle It

 April 18, 2024

-“I spent 24 hours in jail, in the holding cell, [after] they arrested me,” says an individual describing their initial interaction with the criminal justice system.
+“I spent 24 hours in jail, in the holding cell, [after] they arrested me,” says an individual describing their initial interaction with the criminal legal system.
 “That was a very tough experience, because I am claustrophobic with health issues.”

 The criminal legal system is difficult by design, but it is extremely challenging to navigate as a disabled person.
 There are a range of reasons as to why this is so — encompassing everything from historical precedent, to complicated power dynamics, to a lack of awareness — but established data can help zoom in on big-picture realities.

-According to a survey of prison inmates conducted by the Bureau of Justice Statistics in 2016, nearly two in five state and federal prisoners reported having at least one disability.
+According to a survey of people incarcerated in prison conducted by the Bureau of Justice Statistics in 2016, nearly two in five state and federal prisoners reported having at least one disability.
 Two years later, in 2018, the John D. and Catherine T. MacArthur Foundation awarded Access Living its first grant to explore this reality, primarily from its base in Cook County, Illinois.
 The white paper the non-profit produced within those first 12 months became a roadmap for improvement that’s still being used today.

 According to Amber Smock, the vice president of advocacy at Access Living, the timing for these objectives has been ideal.